ern0/posixino/README.md

 serial output, digital out states, LCD display content etc. will appear on the console.

-There is no complex embedded software without interrupts, so timer interrupts will be emulated, at least an interrupt routine will be called at the specified interval.
+Interrupt emulation is not 100% accurate yet, three timer interrupt routines can be set up which will be called at specified intervals.

 ### Benefits ###